T-34: Armour

 The heavily sloped armour design made the tank better protected than the armour thickness alone would indicate.
 The shape also saved weight by reducing the thickness required to achieve equal protection.
 A few tanks also had appliqué armour of varying thickness welded onto the hull and turret.
 Tanks thus modified were called s ekranami (с экранами, "with screens").

 The USSR donated two combat-used Model 1941 T-34s to the United States for testing purposes in late 1942.
 The examinations, performed at the Aberdeen Proving Ground, revealed problems with overall armour build quality, especially of the plate joins and welds, as well as the use of soft steel combined with shallow surface tempering.
 Leak issues were noted: "In a heavy rain lots of water flows through chinks/cracks, which leads to the disabling of the electrical equipment and even the ammunition".
 Earlier models of the T-34, until the Model 1942, had cast turrets whose armour was softer than that of the other parts of the tank, and offered poor resistance even to 37 mm anti-aircraft shells.
 Early T-34s also suffered from poor quality welds, leading to instances of shells which would not have penetrated the tank under normal circumstances to penetrate anyway.
 They also suffered from rushed manufacturing, leading to inconsistent protection.

 In addition, close examination of the T-34 at the Aberdeen Testing Ground showed that a variety of alloys were used in different portions of the armour on the T-34.
 "Mn-Si-Mo steels were employed for the thinner rolled armour sections, Cr-Mo steels for the thicker rolled armour sections, Mn-Si-Ni-Cr-Mo steels were employed for both rolled and cast steel components from 2" to 5" in thickness, and Ni-Cr-Mo steels were employed for some of the moderately thick cast armour sections".
-The armour was heat-treated in order to prevent penetration by armour-piercing shells, but this also caused it to be structurally weak, as the armor was very hard and thus brittle, resulting in strikes by high explosive shells causing spalling.
+The armour was heat-treated in order to prevent penetration by armour-piercing shells, but this also caused it to be structurally weak, as the armour was very hard and thus brittle, resulting in strikes by high explosive shells causing spalling.